 When you type the phrase “non-toxic soap” into a search engine, a lot of brands come up, including Mrs. Meyer’s.
 But are they non-toxic just because your search engine thinks they might be?
-What constitutes non-toxic soap?
+What constitutes toxic free soap?
 And what is soap to begin with?
 In this post, we will discuss the difference between soap and washes.
 In addition, I will tell you about the characteristics of non-toxic soap, so we can decide whether Mrs. Meyer’s Clean Day Liquid Hand Soap can be considered a safe hand soap.
 Also, I will give you some suggestions about chemical free soaps that I use and like a lot.

-According to the FDA, soap is a product of the process of saponification – a chemical reaction of oil and alkali.
+According to the FDA, soap is a product of the process of saponification, which is a chemical reaction of oil and an alkali.
 If there are other ingredients in the product, namely, synthetic detergents, we can’t consider it soap, although the label may still carry the word “soap.”

 Saponified oil soap

-Traditionally, saponified oil soap comes into being through a one-step process where lye reacts with plant oil.
+Traditionally, saponified oil soap is made in a one-step process where lye reacts with plant oil.
 This kind of soap is safe for people and the environment.
-Depending on the actual ingredients, it has a potential to be called “non-toxic soap,” because there is nothing inherently toxic about the product itself or the way it is made.
+Depending on the actual ingredients, it has a potential to be called “toxic free soap,” because there is nothing inherently toxic about the product itself or the way it is made.

-Washing detergents contain synthetic surfactants (aka cleansing agents) that create lather.
+Unlike non-toxic soap, washing detergents contain synthetic surfactants (aka cleansing agents) that create lather.
 They are normally derived from either coconut oil or petroleum.
-Even though coconut oil sounds healthy, the derivation process consists of several steps and many other chemicals get added along the way.
+Even though coconut oil sounds healthy, the derivation process consists of several steps that involve a few chemicals.

-The surfactants that you can come across more frequently are cocamide DEA and sodium laureth sulfate (SLES).
-You can learn more about them in my post Are Mrs. Meyer’s Cleaning Products Safe?
+Some examples of surfactants that you may come across are cocamide DEA and sodium laureth sulfate (SLES).
+I talk more about them in my post Are Mrs. Meyer’s Cleaning Products Safe?
 Unfortunately, the health data on surfactants in general are not enough to determine whether they are safe or harmful.

 Characteristics of non-toxic soap

-So far, we have discovered one important characteristic of non-toxic soap – simple ingredients, namely oil and alkali, that join in the process of saponification.
+So far, we have discovered one important characteristic of toxic free soap – it consists of simple ingredients, namely oil and an alkali, that are combined during the saponification process.

-Another characteristic of non-toxic soap is the absence of synthetic fragrance.
+Another characteristic of chemical free soaps is the absence of fragrance, and here is why.

 Fragrance as an ingredient

 The first thing to remember is that according to the International Fragrance Association (IFRA), there is no official definition for the term “natural” in the fragrance industry (source).
-Another thing to know is what so-called “natural scents” are made of.
+Additionally, it is good to know what so-called “natural scents” are made of.

 To make a natural scent compound, chemists extract a single scent compound from the whole plant and call it an “isolate.”
-The Environmental Working Group rates isolates (e.g., geraniol, linalool, benzyl benzoate, and limonene) between 5 and 7 on a 10 point scale, where 10 indicates the highest degree of toxicity.
+Some examples of isolates are geraniol, linalool, benzyl benzoate, and limonene.
+The Environmental Working Group rates isolates between 5 and 7 on a 10 point scale, where 10 indicates the highest degree of toxicity.

 Interestingly enough, it seems unimportant if the source of these isolates is a plant, or they are a product of laboratory experiments.
 Regardless of the origin, they may increase the risk of allergic reactions.

-What about fragrance made of essential oils in non-toxic soap?
+What about fragrance made of essential oils in toxic free soap?

-If you prefer scented soap, make certain the fragrance consists of 100% essential oils and nothing else.
+If you prefer scented soap, make sure that the fragrance consists of 100% essential oils and nothing else.
 Essential oils have powerful healing properties.
-However, some people can still have allergic reactions to them when used in high concentration amounts (source).
-In my Shampoo Rating List, I marked 100% essential oil blends as 1 (on a scale from 0 to 10, with 0 being the safest).
+However, some people can still be sensitive to them, especially when there are high concentrations of them (source).
+This is why, in my Shampoo Rating List, I marked 100% essential oil blends as 1 out of 10 (with 0 as the safest).

-Thus, we can draw a conclusion that non-toxic soap is the soap that is made from oil and lye and has neither synthetic fragrance nor natural fragrance with undisclosed ingredients.
+Thus, we can conclude that true non-toxic soap is soap that is made from oil and lye and has neither synthetic fragrance nor natural fragrance with undisclosed ingredients.

 Is Mrs. Meyer’s Clean Day Liquid Hand Soap non-toxic soap?